New York, NY (PRWEB) December 25, 2013

 Johnson & Johnson announced over the summer it was adding more prominent, red-lettered warnings to the labels of Tylenol products regarding the potential for severe liver damage.
 According to a report from Bloomberg.com, Extra Strength Tylenol – which contains 500 milligrams of acetaminophen per tablet - was to appear with the warnings in October.
 The modified labels will begin appearing on other Tylenol-brand medications in the coming months.***

 Individuals who suffered acetaminophen-induced liver damage resulting in hospitalization, liver transplantation or death allegedly associated with a Tylenol product may be entitled to compensation for medical expenses and other injury-related damages.
-Find out more about filing a Tylenol lawsuit by visiting Bernstein Liebhard LLP’s website.
+Learn more about lawsuits alleging Tylenol liver damage by visiting Bernstein Liebhard LLP’s website.
 For a free evaluation of your claim, please call 800-511-5092.

 *consumer.healthday.com/diseases-and-conditions-information-37/misc-kidney-problem-news-432/tylenol-alcohol-a-bad-mix-says-study-681768.html, HealthDay News, November 4, 2013